TanukiSharp/ItchyPassword/README.md

 You can create an account very quickly and for free if you don't already have one.
 Just go to https://github.com and sign up.

-By the way, if you just sign up, I recommend you to already use ItchyPassword to create your GitHub password.
+By the way, if you are just about to sign up, I recommend you to already use ItchyPassword to create your GitHub password.

 Quick summary if you didn't read the sections above: